 What is Canker Sore?

 Canker sores (aphthous ulcers) are noncancerous ulcers that develop in the soft tissue structures of the mouth.
-They are typically spherical, white lesions with a crimson border that can cause agony over many days.
+They are spherical, white lesions with a crimson border that can cause agony over many days.

 It is unknown what generates canker sores, however, stress, slight damage within the mouth, dietary allergies, and other nutritional deficits may all be factors.